chargebyte/chargebyte-docs/docs/source/everest_charging_stack.rst

 For interesting discussions and solutions to common problems, visit the EVerest community's `Zulip <https://lfenergy.zulipchat.com/>`_ channels.

-For support and issues related to the EVerest modules developed by chargebyte, refer to section X for instructions on how to report problems and insights on contribution.
+For support and issues related to the EVerest modules developed by chargebyte, please check the :ref:`troubleshooting.rst` section of the documentation first.
+If you can't find the answer, please don't hesitate to contact chargebyte's support team (:ref:`contact`).